 All dividends are subject to declaration by the Corporation's Board.
-Whether to declare any dividends and the amount of any such dividends are determined by the Board, in its sole discretion, after considering general business conditions, the Corporation's financial results, including the level of Performance Fees paid to the Corporation, and other factors it determines to be relevant at the time.
+Whether to declare any dividends and the amount of any such dividends are determined by the Board, in its sole discretion, after considering general business conditions, the Corporation's financial results, including the level of Performance Fees paid to the Corporation, the Corporation's solvency position and working capital requirements, and other factors it determines to be relevant at the time.
 The Corporation's dividend policy currently provides that the Board will declare, and the Corporation will pay, quarterly dividends on its Common Shares in the amount of \$0.03 per Common Share.
 In addition, the Board may annually declare a special dividend on each of its Common Shares following receipt of Performance Fees, if any.
 The amount and timing of such special dividend, if any, will be determined by the Board in its sole discretion.
-All dividends are subject to declaration by the Board who will consider, among other things, the Corporation's solvency position and working capital requirements.
 There is no certainty that any dividends will be declared or paid.
 Any dividend policy established by the Board can be changed at any time and such policy is not binding on the Corporation.

-Total dividends paid during the year ended December 31, 2013 were \$25.6 million.
-During 2013 and the last three financial years, the Corporation has declared and paid cash dividends per Common Share as noted below:
+Total dividends paid during the year ended December 31, 2014 were \$29.8 million.
+During the last three financial years, the Corporation has declared and paid cash dividends per Common Share as noted below: